 School Responsibilities

-The District, school, or educator may not use a student’s score on a state required assessment to determine:

-enroll in an honors, advanced placement, or International Baccalaureate course.
+The District, school, or educator may not use a student’s score on a state required assessment (or a student’s exemption from taking such an assessment) to prohibit a student from enrolling in an honors, advanced placement, or International Baccalaureate course.
 The District and school shall require an educator and assessment administrator and proctor to individually sign the testing ethics signature page provided by the State Superintendent acknowledging or assuring that the educator administers assessments consistent with ethics and protocol requirements.

 All educators and assessment administrators shall conduct assessment preparation, supervise assessment administration, and certify assessment results before providing results to the State Superintendent.